Skip to content

 Opening a debate on treating digital maps as public infrastructure

 Regarding the infrastructure component, we share Brett Frischmann’s (2012) view of infrastructure as a “shared means to many ends”.
-For example, roads (the shared means) are a common way to transport individuals or goods for various purposes — to get to hospitals, schools, supermarkets, or anywhere else for any reason (the many ends).
+For example, roads (the shared means) are a common way to transport individuals or goods for various purposes — to get to hospitals, schools, supermarkets or anywhere else for any reason (the many ends).
 Similarly, a digital map is a means of finding the road mentioned above and thus the way to the final destination.
-Public authorities oversee road construction, substantially influence traffic flow, and are interested in providing their citizens with accessible and sustainable urban mobility.
+Public authorities oversee road construction, substantially influence traffic flow and are interested in providing their citizens with accessible and sustainable urban mobility.

+Emerging discussions about mapping the supply chain of digital services demonstrate that digital maps should not be the sole object of discussion given that they are only the final result of geodata processing.
+Rather, the entire process should be examined, beginning with the question of suitable geodata sources, collection procedures and integration workflows (Law et al., 2018).
 We are left, therefore, with three pressing questions: How did digital mapping services develop over time to become quasi-public digital infrastructure?
 To what extent are current private and public digital services reliant on (a small number of) privately owned digital mapping/GIS services?
 Will the digital mapping ecosystem expand in the future with a greater variety of services, ownership and business models, or will we witness increasing concentration and monopolisation?
 In our ongoing research, we are attempting to provide answers and actionable insights.

 Authors

-Dr. Gemma Newlands is a Departmental Research Lecturer in AI & Work at the Oxford Internet Institute.
+Dr. Gemma Newlands is a departmental research lecturer in AI & Work at the Oxford Internet Institute.
 As an organisational sociologist, her research explores the impact of artificial intelligence on work and organisations, with a particular focus on issues of surveillance and visibility.

 References